Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 Make sure your website is optimized for relevant financial keywords and that you’re regularly publishing fresh content.

-You should also set up Google My Business to optimize your local SEO and make it easier for people in your area to find your firm.
+Setting up Google My Business to optimize your local SEO and make it easier for people in your area to find your firm should be a priority when planning marketing for accountants.

 Google Search is a powerful tool that your accounting firm can use to get more clients.